-WWU’s Recreation Program has been accredited by COAPRT since 1986, and recently received re-accreditation status in 2012.
+WWU’s Recreation Management and Leadership major has been accredited by COAPRT since 1986, and recently received re-accreditation status in 2012.
 The combination of a unique cohort-based curriculum, faculty dedication to teaching in and out of the classroom through retreats, applied and experiential learning opportunities that engage community members, and service learning opportunities linking theory with practice intersect to provide a dynamic learning environment for our students and faculty.
-This affirmation of the quality of the Recreation Program is a reflection of WWU’s commitment to excellence.
+This affirmation of the quality of the Recreation Management and Leadership is a reflection of WWU’s commitment to excellence.
 According to the 2010 U.S. News & World Report college rankings, WWU is the second highest highest-ranking public regional University in the West and the highest ranked master’s-granting university in the Pacific Northwest.
 The faculty, staff, and students of the program were therefore pleased to receive re-accreditation in 2012 as part of its ongoing commitment to excellence in undergraduate education.
 In their final report, the reviewers noted the following elements as particular strengths of the program:

 - The phase system produces a unique learning community of students.
 Students move through the program in a cohort group in which they take all required courses together, participating on group work and study groups.
 Students acknowledge that the cohort model is the strength of the program.